Fdvanleeuwen/fdvanleeuwen.github.io/README.md

   - Completed the Graduate Honours Interdisciplinary Seminars Program
   - Project on predicting if mushrooms are poisonous can be found [here](https://github.com/Fdvanleeuwen/Getting-High-or-Die)
   - Project on forecasting energy prices can be found [here](https://github.com/Fdvanleeuwen/Energy-Price-Forecasting)
-   - An example of a uni project is the following figure about titanic data:
+   - An example of a uni project is the following figure to show the probability of survival for titanic passengers:

    ![Test3](/Figs/titanic.png)
   <br><br>